LilbDataGuy/DAT223frauddetection/README.md

 - Calculate accuracy, precision, recall, and f1-score for each model.

 **Code (Python)**
 libraries and packages for this project for data analysis and machine learning.
 These include pandas for data manipulation, numpy for numerical computations, seaborn for data visualization, scikit-learn for machine learning models such as LogisticRegression and DecisionTreeClassifier, matplotlib for plotting, and imblearn for addressing imbalanced datasets using techniques like SMOTE and RandomUnderSampler.
 Additionally, the code utilizes train_test_split for splitting the dataset and StandardScaler for standardizing features.
-These libraries and packages play a crucial role in the data preprocessing, modeling, and evaluation processes.
+These libraries and packages play a fundamental role in the data preprocessing, modeling, and evaluation processes.
 ```python
 import pandas as pd  # Importing the pandas library for data manipulation and analysis
 import numpy as np  # Importing the numpy library for numerical operations